robertjakob/rigorous/Agent2_Outlet_Fit/README.md

 2. **For Journals/Conferences**: Support faster desk rejection decisions by providing automated preliminary screening and fast feedback to authors
 3. **For Researchers**: Enable pre-submission self-assessment to identify potential issues before formal submission

-This comprehensive approach aims to reduce desk rejection risk, improve submission strategy, and make the peer review process more efficient for all stakeholders.
+This comprehensive approach aims to reduce desk rejection risk, improve submission strategy, and make the peer review process faster more efficient for all stakeholders.